MicrosoftDocs/power-automate-docs/articles/desktop-flows/custom-forms.md

 ![Screenshot of an configured custom form action.](media/custom-forms/configured-action.png)

 When a form contains multiple actions, use this variable and [conditionals](use-conditionals.md) to check which one is pressed and implement different functionality for each scenario.
-To find more information on implementing this behavior, refer to [Create and handle custom forms]().
+To find more information on implementing this behavior, refer to [Handle custom forms](how-to/handle-custom-forms.md).

 The following screenshot shows how the previously configured custom form looks when the flow runs.